-The order under review is dated 16-4-2014.
-The present review application was presented in the Registry of the Tribunal on 05-9-2014.
+and the same The above order is sought to be reviewed. ~~The order under review~~ is dated 28-5-2014.
+The present review application was presented in the Registry of the Tribunal on 27-8-2014.

 2. Section 22 of the Administrative Tribunal Act, 1985 deals with the procedure and powers of the Tribunal.
 As per sub-section (3) of section 22 of the Administrative Tribunals Act, the Tribunal shall have all the powers of a civil Court under the Code of Civil